caiettia/Thesis-Project/README.md

 that the proportion of owner-occupied units built prior to 1940 and the proportion of non-retail business acres per town are both not statistically significant in explaining the median value of owner-occupied homes.
 Having identified these rest of the variables as statistically significant for our regression, we may proceed by excluding the two features that are not significant (older and industrial).

+Why this is important can be easily seen through analyzing the error from a linear model.
+If we include all of the features from the data set, a simple linear model produces a Mean Absolute Error (MAE) of $3491.85.
+If we exclude the two variables outlined above, we can refit our data to the linear model and find our MAE to be
+$3434.79.
+This notable drop in the error is thanks to the exclusion of variables that are not statistically significant to predicting the median home price.
+Thus, only the statistically significant variables are included for this project.

 # Hyperparameter Tuning
 Some of the methods that are utilized for regression have hyperparameters, which dictate how the function is applied to the input data.
 These parameters must be tuned